profunktor/redis4cats/site/docs/transactions.md

 The first transaction will be successful, but ultimately, the second transaction will retry and set the values "foo" and "bar".

-All these examples can be found under [RedisTransactionsDemo](https://github.com/profunktor/redis4cats/blob/master/modules/examples/src/main/scala/dev/profunktor/redis4cats/RedisTransactionsDemo.scala) and [ConcurrentTransactionsDemo](https://github.com/profunktor/redis4cats/blob/master/modules/examples/src/main/scala/dev/profunktor/redis4cats/ConcurrentTransactionsDemo.scala), respectively.
+All these examples can be found under [RedisTxDemo](https://github.com/profunktor/redis4cats/blob/master/modules/examples/src/main/scala/dev/profunktor/redis4cats/RedisTxDemo.scala).